novomatic-tech/keycloak-examples/app-web-react/readme.md

 Visit the `localhost:3000` and try to sign in as `jsnow:jsnow`.
 Once signed in, click the user name and navigate to the Account to see both access and ID tokens.

+**Note**

+Previously, it was recommended that browser-based apps use the "Implicit" flow, which returns an access token immediately and does not have a token exchange step.
+In the time since the spec was originally written, the industry best practice has changed to recommend that the authorization code flow be used without the client secret.
+This provides more opportunities to create a secure flow, such as using the state parameter.
+References: [Redhat](https://www.ietf.org/mail-archive/web/oauth/current/msg16966.html), [Deutsche Telekom](https://www.ietf.org/mail-archive/web/oauth/current/msg16968.html), [Smart Health IT](https://www.ietf.org/mail-archive/web/oauth/current/msg16967.html).